 About the redevelopment

-This work will include repairs to the roof; improvements to the light and sound within the church; improvements to the catering facilities and amenities; and most importantly, improvements to access points to the church, including wheelchair ramps.
+The redevelopment work will include repairs to the roof; improvements to the light and sound within the church; improvements to the catering facilities and amenities; and most importantly, improvements to access points to the church, including wheelchair ramps.

 A full description of the work we intend to carry out can be viewed on our Plans page.